 Vaccinations against CoViD-19 are becomming more readily available, and there is realistic hope that we will be able to play together in person in the foreseeable future.
 But until we are sure about the safety of doing so, we continue to meet online via Zoom for our monthly chapter meetings and through the member-led meetings in the summer.
 It's been quite a year, learning how to play alone-together under the direction of great teachers presenting engaging and beautiful music.
 Without this technology, our musical participation would have been limited to our own households, or playing along with music-minus-one files (nb: some great ones are available in the ARS music library).
-An unexpected benefit of these online meetings has been the growth of the chapter, and we now have 47 members on the roster, although not everyone can be present at every meeting.
+An unexpected benefit of these online meetings has been the growth of the chapter, and we now have 48 members on the roster, although not everyone can be present at every meeting.
 We have also been able to hire teachers from out of the area when our local teachers are unavailable, such as Anne Timberlake (St. Louis, MO), Vicki Boeckman (Seattle, WA), Alexa Haynes-Pilon (Washington, D.C.), John Tyson and Miyuki Tsurutani (Cambridge, MA), and Malachai Komanoff Bandy (Los Angeles, CA).
 We are very happy to contribute to the continued employment of our recorder professionals.

 In keeping with the current norm, we will be holding the May 2021 meeting online.
 Go to our Conductor page to read about Malachai Bandy, his remarkable virsatility, and his impressive CV.
 Music and the Zoom link will be sent to the members about one week ahead of the meeting.
 If you are not an SFRS or SRS member, please contact me and I will add you to our mailing list and be invited to our virtual chapter meetings.